First Epistle to the Thessalonians: Text

-Paul, speaking for himself, Silas, and Timothy, gives thanks for the news about their faith and love; he reminds them of the kind of life he had lived while he was with them.
+Paul, speaking for himself, Silas, and Timothy, gives thanks for the news about the Thessalonians' faith and love; he reminds them of the kind of life he had lived while he was with them.
 Paul stresses how honorably he conducted himself, reminding them that he had worked to earn his keep, taking great pains not to burden anyone.
 He did this, he says, even though he could have used his status as an apostle to impose upon them.

 Paul goes on to explain that the dead will be resurrected prior to those still living, and both groups will greet the Lord in the air.
+Paul believed at the time of composition that he would be among the living who would experience the Second Coming, though he would go on to consider the possibility of death prior to Jesus’ return later in life.
+Hays argues for a contingent eschatology in the Pauline epistles where God withholds judgment to give time for repentance, also found in Jesus and the Synoptics.